 As a frequent luxury traveler, I see this same dynamic of global versus boutique firms where smaller non-chain affiliated properties compete with the larger brands in the hotel space.
 More hotels are branding themselves as “boutique” and catering to travelers who want a more personalized experience and unique features compared to the traditionally established hotel chains.
 Depending on the nature of travel that I am pursuing, stays at these smaller boutique properties have been extremely enjoyable, though I don’t see them completely replacing the existing chains as there are particular markets where boutique hotels are not the best fit.
 Similarly, agents in the lower-priced segments of the real estate market that compete with technology firms like Zillow, making cash offers to buyers without the need for traditional agents will struggle.

 At the end of the day, it’s easy to get caught up in the definition of what a boutique real estate firm means or what it offers compared to global brands.
 Important factors that drive successful boutique firms to compete with global brands effectively are an owner-driven mentality and the availability of low-cost technology.
 There is room for both business models in the market.
-As the founder of a specialized real estate team representing luxury buyers and sellers in Paradise Valley, Arcadia and North Scottsdale—I can attest to this.
+As the founder of a specialized Arizona luxury real estate team representing buyers and sellers in Paradise Valley, Arcadia and North Scottsdale—I can attest to this.
 The environment of having more choices is better for consumers so that they can decide what type of agent and firm is the best fit for them.